Amine-AITELAMIRI/eypiyay/README.md

 - The worker stores the ChatGPT response exactly as the bookmarklet saves it (JSON string with prompt/response/timestamp/url).
 Downstream consumers can parse it for richer data.
 - Failures (timeouts, CDP issues) are reported back via `/worker/{id}/fail` so clients can retry or inspect `error`.
-- The PostgreSQL database is automatically managed by Render and includes automatic backups.
+- The PostgreSQL database is hosted on Supabase with automatic backups and excellent monitoring tools.
 - The API is served over HTTPS when deployed to Render.
+- See [SUPABASE_MIGRATION_GUIDE.md](SUPABASE_MIGRATION_GUIDE.md) for database setup and migration instructions.